DigitalPublishingToolkit/Money-Lab-Reader/docs/1_3-Heidenreichs.md

 be confused with today’s market mechanisms.
 It is not about setting a price.
 Prices are needed when information about the participants of the transaction, their needs and capabilities, is lacking.
-Under these constraints, the exchange at an abstract level replaces a matching on the basis of needs.
+Under these constraints, the exchange at an abstract level replaces a match on the basis of needs.
 Money based markets operate on a high level of abstraction, and they involve very many institutions of production and services, that adapted to, mirror and create this level of abstraction.